-Lake Technical College holds annual commencement ceremonies in June of each year honoring all CTE and Adult Education graduates.
+Lake Technical Center holds annual commencement ceremonies in June of each year honoring all graduates.
 Students walk in cap and gown attire purchased through the Business Office.
 Students in programs with formal uniforms such as practical nursing and culinary arts are permitted to wear their uniform with administrative approval.
 Students may participate in end-of-program ceremonies (i.e. Capping and Pinning) with minimal completion of requirements pending provided they obtain prior approval.

-CTE students are eligible for graduation once the following criteria are met:
+Students are eligible for graduation once the following criteria are met:

-1. Completion of all Occupational Completion Points and/or courses.

-- Completion of all competencies as stated in the Master Plan of Instruction. - 3.
-Completion of state mandated exit requirements for TABE, if applicable. - 4.
-Completion of the required clock hours, if applicable. - 5.
-Completion of the application for graduation and exit interview.
+- Completion of all Occupational Completion Points/Literacy Completion Points and/or courses. - 2.
+Completion of all competencies as stated in the Master Plan of Instruction. - 3.
+Completion of state mandated exit requirements for TABE, if applicable. - Completion of the required clock hours, if applicable.

-A written appeal to the College Director must be submitted for any exception to the graduation criteria.
+A written appeal to the Center Director must be submitted for any exception to the graduation criteria.
 The Director or his/her designee must approve the appeal request in order for the student to participate in graduation ceremonies.